uxderrick/language_buddy/README.md

 Special thanks to all the contributors and testers who have played a pivotal role in shaping Language Buddies into what it is today.

----

-*Note: The image link needs to be replaced with an actual image URL of the app's logo or screenshot.*